Penn State Football: Here is The Nittany Lions’ Ideal College Football Playoff Matchup

 The number you see in parentheses is each team’s average recruiting rankings from the previous four recruiting classes prior to the year of the season (based on 247 Sports rankings).
 So Iowa’s average in 2021 is based on their recruiting rankings from 2017-2020.

-Additionally, the average recruiting ranking for the above losses is 16.9.
+And after crunching all of the data, I calculated the average recruiting ranking for the above losses is 16.9.
 Obviously, the largest deviations from the mean are losses to Iowa, Michigan State, and Arkansas, but the end result isn’t skewed a ton.

 Penn State “biggest wins” 2021-2024